OrdnanceSurvey/openspace-ios-sdk/README.md

 ### For directly licenced customers (for example OS OnDemand).

-Register for an OS OnDemand licence in order to obtain an API key to access the service. (http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-ondemand/pricing.html).
+Register for an OS OnDemand licence in order to obtain an API key to access the service.
+See [pricing](http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-ondemand/pricing.html).

 ###Authentication parameters